Amsterdam, Netherlands

 Fee:

-700 CHF
+800 CHF

 Workshop contents and objectives

 An experiment is a method of data collection under controlled conditions.
 By manipulating the explanatory variable, controlling potentially confounding factors, and randomizing the assignment of participants to different treatments and control conditions, the method is well-suited to generate data for rigorously testing hypotheses derived from theories.
 Given the opportunity to create a wide variety of social contexts in the laboratory, it also enables researchers to explore counterfactual situations.
-Likewise, it allows to systematically study the effects of interventions in everyday situations and study attitudes, behavioral intentions, and behavior that would be susceptible to social desirability bias in ordinary surveys.
+Likewise, it allows us to systematically study the effects of interventions in everyday situations and study attitudes, behavioral intentions, and behavior that would be susceptible to social desirability bias in ordinary surveys.

-The course offers an introduction to the design of experiments in sociology, political science and economics.
+The course offers a broad introduction to the design of experiments in sociology, political science and economics.
 Its objective is to enable participants to develop and implement their own experiments.
 While going through the full circle of developing a research question and a theory-based hypothesis, designing an experiment that captures the essential elements to test the hypothesis, implementing the experiment and analyzing the data, it discusses the considerations relevant in each stage of this process.
 For this test, the participants design a laboratory, a field and a survey experiment.
 In doing this, they are introduced to the particularities of each type and the differences between them.
 The course further elaborates on issues such as validity and the role of incentives as well as ethical questions.
-Software programming of experiments is not part of the course, but participants will be briefly introduced to some available options
+Software programming of experiments is not part of the course, but participants will be briefly introduced to some available options.

 Workshop design